mattbis/leading-things.draft/readme.md

 11. delivering solutions
 12. solutions time factors and perfomance
 13. performance optimisation.
-13. the modifier of data
+14. the modifier of data
+15. feedback and failure.